maxplomer/maxplomer.github.io/javascript-sandbox.md

 ---
 layout: page
-title: JavaScriptSandbox.com
+title: JavaScript Sandbox
 permalink: /javascript-sandbox/
 ---

-Simple website to demo your HTML, JavaScript or CSS in the browser.
+Minimal website to demo your HTML, JavaScript or CSS in the browser.

 Ruby on Rails on backend, Backbone.js on the frontend.